TCFD

 Basic Approach

-In May 2019, Mazda declared its support for the recommendations from the Task Force on Climate-related Financial Disclosures (TCFD)*1 and joined the TCFD Consortium,*2 showing its commitment to strengthening its efforts to address climate change.
+In May 2019, Mazda declared its support for the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) *1 and joined the TCFD Consortium,*2 showing its commitment to strengthening its efforts to address climate change.
 In addition, in January 2021, the Company announced that it would endeavor to achieve carbon neutrality throughout the entire supply chain by 2050.
-Mazda’s major initiatives to address climate change in accordance with the TCFD recommendations*3 are as follows.
+Mazda's major initiatives to address climate change in accordance with the TCFD recommendations*3 are as follows.

 *1 The TCFD is a private-sector organization set up by the Financial Stability Board in response to a request from the G20 Finance Ministers and Central Bank Governors.